r4dixx/discord-quotebot/README.md

    `git update-index --assume-unchanged src/private.json`

-- To find your user ID, [check the official support page](https://support.discordapp.com/hc/articles/206346498).
+- To find your user and guils IDs, [check the official support page](https://support.discordapp.com/hc/articles/206346498).
 - If you're lost, see [the official documentation](https://discordjs.guide).

 ## 🏗 Setup